dangalvez09/DJG-ADO-Pipeline/README.md

 3. Variable group for the pipeline to use
 4. The build pipeline
 5. Lastly we need to deploy the simple Azure vnet module using the pipeline we created

+My GitHub for all my projects/labs I am currently working on.